 While that side affect can sometimes be unfortunate, I think I’d feel like I had less progress if I did not see the roadmap at all, I would have no lovely green ticks to see at all!
 While I don’t want to dwell on this — since I don’t owe anyone Plasma, there’s no "deadline" — a feeling of progress (and peer support) is just something I seem to need sometimes.
 Therefore I try to accept that I set myself lofty goals and when I evaluate my progress I try to do so against more moderate goals.

-If you think this all sounds quiet difficult to live with then I’d like to point out that I wouldn’t have started Plasma if I was already satisfied with my career progress and contributions in the last few years.
+If you think this all sounds quite difficult to live with then I’d like to point out that I wouldn’t have started Plasma if I was already satisfied with my career progress and contributions in the last few years.

 Where is Plasma at today?